delph-in/docs/summits/2026/delphin-maintenance_scribenotes.md

 John: The old information is irrelevant \
 Luis: Similar thing will be true for other tools \
 Ann: Cares about archiving but doesn’t see a point in preserving this stuff \
-Emily: Outward-facing site could not show archived pages, but they could still exist in the docs, may take a little work to configure that.
+Emily: Outward-facing github.io site should not show archived pages, but they could still exist in the wiki docs, may take a little work to configure that.
 Current site is a curated set of the Github docs, generated/updated with daily cron jobs \
 Spencer: Several links on the external site are broken \
 Dan: Many links have been broken by the Stanford and Oslo servers no longer being up, no one has made an effort to restore/fix these yet \
 Emily: Can we find some missing things on Internet Archive? \
 Spencer: Links work on internal site but not external one \
 Emily: May be pages that are not exported, e.g. LKB installation \
-Spencer: But LKB-FOS is also broken \
+Spencer: But LKB-FOS link is also broken \
 Luis: In the external site’s search functionality, page names are not indexed \
 Emily: Grammarium should be added to ToolsTop page \
 Spencer: and LTDB \
 Ann: Is there a process for removing things from the list of tools?
 There are several that are probably not in use anymore \
 Emily: Some historical interest in old tools, but should be separated from current tools \
 Ann: Agrees that they should still be archived \
-Emily/Dan: Need a webmaster \
+Emily/Dan: This would be a task for a webmaster \
 Ann: Schedule a standing short summit session for updating pages? \
 Multiple people: Agree \
 Emily: Are there notes from the previous session where there was some debate about deleting/archiving things?
 Was it just me who was opposed to getting rid of things? \